Beanmasters/CodeVoyant-VisualStudio/README.md

 **2. OpenAI Settings** (Use if **Service Provider = OpenAI**):

-* **Model Name:** The model to use (e.g., `"gpt-3.5-turbo"` or `"gpt-4"` or any other model ID you have access to).
+* **Model Name:** The model to use (e.g., `"gpt-4o"` or any other model ID you have access to).
 Enter the model name exactly as OpenAI defines it.
-* **API Key:** Your OpenAI API secret key. *(You can create one at OpenAI’s website if you don’t have it.)* Paste it here.
+* **API Key:** Your OpenAI API secret key. *(You can create an API account on OpenAI’s website.)* Paste it here.
 The key is stored securely (it will be encrypted in your settings).
 * **Comment Format Instructions File:** (Optional) Path to a custom instructions file on your computer.
 If you want to override the default documentation style, you can provide a markdown file with instructions for the AI.
 Otherwise, leave blank to use CodeVoyant’s defaults.
+See [Example Custom Instructions](https://github.com/Beanmasters/CodeVoyant_Lite_for_VisualStudio/tree/main/ExampleCustomInstructions) for some examples.
 * **Daily Input Token Limit / Daily Output Token Limit:** (Optional) You can set a cap on how many tokens (characters/words) you send to and receive from OpenAI per day.
 If you’re concerned about API costs, you might set a limit (e.g., 10000 input tokens and 10000 output tokens per day).
-Set to `-1` for no limit. *(If the limits are exceeded, CodeVoyant will stop generating and likely prompt or log a message.)*
+Set to `-1` for no limit. *(If the limits are exceeded, CodeVoyant will stop generating after the prompt response that crosses the token limit and prompt/log a message.)*

 **3. Ollama Settings** (Use if **Service Provider = Ollama**):

 * **Model Name:** Name of the local model to use, as recognized by Ollama.
 For example, `llama2` or `CodeLlama-7B` or any model you have installed.
 Ensure the model is downloaded and available to the Ollama service.
 * **Endpoint URL:** The URL where Ollama is running.
 Default is `http://localhost:11434/api/chat` (which is the default for Ollama on your local machine).
 Change this if your Ollama service is on a different address/port.
-* **Comment Format Instructions File:** (Optional) Similar to OpenAI above – a path to a custom prompt file for documentation style.
-Can be the same file if you want consistent style across providers.
+* **Comment Format Instructions File:** (Optional) Custom instructions file path, same idea as above.
 * **Daily Input/Output Token Limit:** (Optional) Limits for local generation.
 (Even though local models don’t have cost, you might limit for performance reasons.)

 **4. Azure Settings** (Use if **Service Provider = Azure**):